 To support the wounded being evacuated from the Western Front, a VAD hospital catering for 50 beds was set up at Wicklow Lodge just up Burton Road.
 From when it received its first casualties in January 1915 to its closure in April 1919, 1484 sick and wounded soldiers were treated there with the majority arriving by train at the station just behind us from the 5th Northern General Hospital in Leicester.

-Jumping forward to WW2, the Remount Depot continued to train horses but expanded with the arrival of the Cypriuot Mule Comoany as well as Paratroopers from the 11th Battalion Parachute Regiment who were based at the camp from May 44 until there return from Arnhem when they were replaced with the 3rd Battalion Parachute Regiment.
+Jumping forward to WW2, the Remount Depot continued to train horses but expanded with the arrival of the Cypriot Mule Company as well as Paratroopers from the 11th Battalion Parachute Regiment who were based at the camp from May 44 until their return from Arnhem when they were replaced with the 3rd Battalion Parachute Regiment.

 In town itself, utilising various properties, the 156 Battalion Parachute Regiment were billeted from early 1944 until their disbandment following their return from Arnhem.